 - Mod Podge decoupage

-3. I cut two sections of ribbon to fit around the top and bottom edge of the sheet music and glued them in place with tacky glue.
-I then tied a section of white ribbon that I had around the middle for some extra flair.
+Cut two sections of ribbon to trim the top and bottom edges of the sheet music.
+Glue them in place with tacky glue.
+Tie another sheer ribbon around the middle of the spool.

 - Fill the top hole with branches and florals

 Fill the top hole with any stems that you would like to showcase.
 I used birch branches and dried florals.
 To give a little more chic look, I first painted the branches with white paint.
 I gave them a light coat so that some of the dark branch showed through in spots.